 CRIRSCO was formed in 1994 and for much of its life was an informal alliance of National Reporting Organisations (NROs) in participating countries (see "About CRIRSCO").
 With the rapid increase in international activity associated with the mining industry in recent years, CRIRSCO has evolved to become a more rigorously constituted committee which is governed by its Terms of Reference and Organisational Statutes.

-members represent Australia, Brazil, Canada, Chile, Mongolia, Russia, South Africa, Europe and USA, with the prospect of other regions and countries joining in future.
+members represent Australia, Brazil, Canada, Chile, Europe, Kazakhstan, Mongolia, Russia, South Africa, USA, with the prospect of other regions and countries joining in future.
 CRIRSCO encourages other countries or regions to become members and has a Membership Application Policy and Process for intending members.

 CRIRSCO is currently involved in a number of initiatives which will impact on the future of the mining industry (see “